rollup/rollup-starter-project/README.md

 ### lib/index.js

-This is the ES6 entry point of your application, and the main file you'll start editing to implement the functionality of your package.
+This is the main source file in your application, and the main file you'll start editing to implement the functionality of your package.
 As shown in this example, you can `import` other files from this file similarly to how you would `require` packages typically (e.g. `lib/utils.js`).